mcelep/devops-workshop/README.md

 You've done your research and found that [Blue/Green](https://martinfowler.com/bliki/BlueGreenDeployment.html) might be a good way to go about it.
 So you will introduce a blue/green deployment for your application.

-- Jenkins would be great for such a task but first make sure that you can create a blue/green deployment via using a bash script.
+- Jenkins would be great for such a task but first make sure that you can create a blue/green deployment also using a bash script.
 - Deploy application two times with your template and make sure that objects/resources have proper names e.g. a deploymentconfig with name *hello-world-blue* and *hello-world-green*
 - Single route as entry point for the application
 - During deployment time, decide which service(e.g. blue) is currently active and set the route to the non-active service(e.g green).
 - Are you sure that your DeploymentConfigs has the right triggers set on them?
+- [Here](https://github.com/mcelep/ocp-adv-app-dev/blob/master/dev/Jenkinsfile) is an example pipeline that does blue/green deployment

 ## Day 2

 #### 4th phase

+Your application has been a great success, and you get notifications about certain events.
+However, you want the system to react to load automatically.
+Maybe it's time to start testing out [Horizontal Pod Autoscaling/HPA](https://docs.openshift.com/container-platform/3.11/dev_guide/pod_autoscaling.html).

+#### 5th phase

 Some users of application complain that application is not reachable every once in a while.
 You want to analyse how often pods get restarted.
 You do some research and see that [Prometheus](https://prometheus.io/) is very popular in Kubernetes world , so you decide to give it a try.